If your life is in danger, call the police at 110

 We also feel confident that the quality of the training is high and that it can provide participants with important personal learning and skills development.
 This fee is also quite reasonable compared to prices for similar educational or skills courses that could be taken, either here in Japan or in other countries.

 While there are costs involved in running the training three times each year, we do not want the fee to present the sole barrier to anyone being able to participate.
-If your circumstances do not allow you to make this payment at this time, please discuss this with the Training Manager.
+If your circumstances do not allow you to make this payment at this time, please discuss this with the Training Team.

 The English speaking population is still relatively small, so we ask that you keep your involvement as a support worker, (even from the point of application), a secret from anyone who absolutely does not need to know.
 Our goal is not to imply there is shame or stigma in seeking support from a lifeline, rather to remove discomfort or inhibition from those who might want to interact with the service and who may be concerned someone they know will hear about their conversations.